C.S. Alexis works in an art gallery located in the Calumet region of Northwest Indiana. Come see her at One Best Life at Tinker's Attic.

 I continued adding different colors until I felt like I could call it done.
-This one slides nicely on to a leather cord.
+This one slides nicely onto a leather cord.
 I did that to show the application for my photo here but, this one I am keeping for later use.
-It can be finished in many ways and i am not sure what I want to do with it yet.
+It can be finished in many ways, and I am not sure what I want to do with it yet.

 Detailing a Lizard Pendant